marmelab/ra-supabase/packages/ra-supabase/README.md

 }
 ```

-Tou can leverage this feature to access related data in `Field` component:
+You can leverage this feature to access related data in `Field` component:

 ```jsx
 const ContactShow = () => (